PM must apologise for hardship caused by his dictatorial step of enacting farm laws: CPI(M) | Headlines

 - India

-Prime Minister Narendra Modi should apologise for the hardship and trouble caused by his ''dictatorial step'' of enacting the three farm laws.
+Prime Minister Narendra Modi should apologise for the hardship and trouble caused by his ''dictatorial step'' of enacting the three farm laws, CPI(M) general secretary Sitaram Yechury said on Friday.

 Prime Minister Narendra Modi on Friday morning announced the government will repeal the three farm laws and the legislative process will be completed during the upcoming Winter session of Parliament.

 ''The quest for justice for those targeted by the government and its agencies through false cases will continue.
-The prime minister must apologise for the hardship and trouble caused by his dictatorial step of farm laws to benefit his crony business partners,'' CPI(M) general secretary Sitaram Yechury in a tweet.
+The prime minister must apologise for the hardship and trouble caused by his dictatorial step of farm laws to benefit his crony business partners,'' Yechury in a tweet.

 ''Salutes to our farmers and their brave struggle which has led to the repeal of Modi's three black farm laws.
 We must not forget the sacrifice of more than 750 farmers who have lost their lives in this struggle,'' he said.